joshgerdes/jekyll-uno/_drafts/azure-arc-bridge-implementing-and-testing.md

 #### Required On-premises resources

 * Resource pool with a reservation of at least 16 GB of RAM and four vCPUs.
 It should also have access to a datastore with at least 100 GB of free disk space.
+* A workstation, with rights to run PowerShell, and install Python and the Azure CLI, with line of site to vCenter.

 #### Networking